huangli712/iQIST/docs/src/ch04/p_nflip.md

 If *nflip /= 0*, the absolute value of *nflip* is the flip period.

-> NOTE:
+!!! note

-> When *cflip = 1*, the symmetry of all orbitals must be taken into consideration, otherwise the code may be trapped by a deadlock.
+    When *cflip = 1*, the symmetry of all orbitals must be taken into consideration, otherwise the code may be trapped by a deadlock.